-The World’s 50 Most Profitable Companies
+The World’s 50 Most Profitable Companies in 2019

 Here is the list of the world’s most profitable companies in 2019:

 |Rank||Company||Fortune Global 500 Rank||Profit ($M)||Profit Change|

 |5||China Construction Bank||31||38498||+7.4%|

 |8||Agricultural Bank of China||36||30657||+7.4%|

 |9||Bank of America Corp.||58||28147||+54.4%|

 |20||China Development Bank||67||16744||+0.7%|